Koushikdev025/Youtube-Uploader-Automated/README.md

 ## 📝 License

-This project is open source and available under the MIT License.
+This project is open source and available under the Apache License
+                           Version 2.0 License.